Minneapolis Homicide Lawyer

 Defending Against Murder and Manslaughter Charges in Minnesota

-Broadly defined, homicide refers to one person causing another's death.
-Whether the act is premeditated, intentional, or unintentional criminal charges can arise.
+Broadly defined, homicide refers to one person causing another's death, whether the act is premeditated, intentional, or unintentional criminal charges can arise.
 The Minnesota Criminal Code classifies several crimes under this umbrella term, including murder, manslaughter, and vehicular homicide.
 A conviction for any of these offenses can have severe consequences, as they carry prison sentences of decades to life.

-If you have been accused of homicide, it's crucial you speak with an Minneapolis homicide attorney about your case immediately.
+If you have been accused of homicide, it's crucial you speak with a Minneapolis homicide attorney about your case immediately.
 Fighting such charges requires thorough preparation, and the sooner you get started on your defense, the sooner your representation can begin building a compelling strategy on your behalf.

 How We Can Help